divyashakthi/neva-voice-assistant/README.md

 - weather forecasting
 - make a note
 - play music on spotify
-- take pictures using the front camera.
+- take pictures using the front camera